-I can’t promise that any of your beet-averting family members will do a complete 180º turn on their opinion when it comes to these earthy roots.
-I will suggest that this casserole might be your best chance to convert them.
-Baby beets are mild and sweet, and their flavor is less assertive than their grown-up relatives.
-In this recipe, they are thinly sliced and smothered in layers of orange and garlic-infused sour cream and a generous shower of nutty Gruyère cheese.
-All of the flavors meld together, and while the beets are present, they are not overwhelming in flavor.
-As the beets cook, they release their juices and saturate the dish with spectacular color, which makes this one of the prettiest gratins I have seen.
+This recipe is one of my favorite ways to eat beets, especially in the winter when rich gratins are warm and satisfying.
+It’s also a great way to introduce the beetroot to any skeptical family member.
+Small or baby beets are mild and sweet, and their flavor is less assertive than their grown-up relatives.
+In this recipe, they are thinly sliced and smothered in layers of garlic-infused sour cream flecked with orange zest and a generous shower of nutty Gruyère cheese.
+All of the ingredients meld together, and while the beets are present, they are not overwhelming in flavor.
+As they cook, the beets release their juices and saturate the dish with spectacular color, which makes this one of the prettiest gratins I have seen.
 So give it a try, and let the skeptics eat with their eyes – and also hopefully with a fork.

 Roasted Baby Beet Gratin

 Active Time: 30 minutes

 Total Time: 1 hour and 30 minutes

 Makes one (8 by 8-inch) gratin or 6 to 8 (4-ounce) ramekins

 1 garlic clove, minced